furkantrky/IMDB-Data-Scraper/README.md

 # IMDB Scraper

-This project contains a set of scripts to scrape and process IMDB TV series data.
+This project contains a set of scripts to scrape and process IMDB data.
 The scripts perform the following tasks:

 1. **Fetch URLs** from an IMDB search page.
 2. **Extract movie IDs** from the fetched URLs.